Skip to main content

 File attachments

 Some items have an Attachments Link attribute that can store references to uploaded files.
 When viewing an item, you can easily upload and attach new files from your device.
-Image attachments can be previewed directly in Alloy and are a great way to record an asset's condition or the results of a completed task!
+Image attachments can be previewed directly and are a great way to record an asset's condition or the results of a completed task!

 An photo attachment of a street light asset